HackYourFuture/JavaScript3/Week3/README.md

 ### Classes

-As you've learned in the previous section, in JavaScript we can do this using `factory/constructor function`.
+As you've learned in the previous section, in JavaScript we can do this using `factory or constructor functions`.

 Since ES6 we can make use of the `class` keyword, which is a way to create constructor objects as well.
 It's essentially the same thing as a constructor function, only written in a clearer and more straightforward way.